 The Calgary Zoo is renowned as one of the world’s top zoos, leading the pack when it comes to animal diversity, successful breeding and educational programs.
 It features animals that can be found in the Canadian wilderness like grizzlies and mountain goats, along with wildlife from across the globe.
 Take a journey through Africa, visiting giraffes, mountain gorillas and hippos, and enjoy a relaxing stroll through the botanical gardens and a butterfly conservatory.

-Smashed In Buffalo Jump (Nearby Hotels)
+Head-Smashed-In Buffalo Jump (Nearby Hotels)

-If you want to take an epic day trip, Smashed In Buffalo Jump is ideal, about a two-hour drive from Calgary.
+If you want to take an epic day trip, Head-Smashed Smashed-In Buffalo Jump is ideal, about a two-hour drive from Calgary.
 The archaeological site is renowned across the globe for its exquisite preservation of Plains People culture, the skillful hunters who cleverly chased these massive creatures over the cliffs, using each and every part for their survival.
 A remarkable component of nation’s archaeological past, it’s been designated a UNESCO World Heritage Site.

 Shop 17th Avenue (Nearby Hotels)